Cardiac Stability Theory: An Axiomatically Grounded Framework for Continuous Cardiac Health Monitoring via Smartphone Photoplethysmography: TinyCSINet: Lightweight PPG-to-CSI Model

 \subsection{Results}

-Table~\ref{tab:tinycsi} reports validation and held-out test results for TinyCSINet on the BUT~PPG dataset.
-The small generalisation gap ($\Delta\mathrm{MAE}=0.0026$) confirms that TinyCSINet generalises to unseen subjects without overfitting.
-Spearman $\rho=0.660$ on the test set indicates the model correctly ranks approximately 73\,\% of pairwise cardiac stability comparisons across previously unseen subjects (derived via Kendall $\tau \approx (2/\pi)\arcsin\rho \approx 0.455$, pairwise accuracy $= (\tau+1)/2 \approx 0.73$), which is well sufficient for longitudinal HeartSpan trend detection~(Proposition~\ref{prop:age}).
+Table~\ref{tab:tinycsi} reports validation and held-out test results for TinyCSINet across all three PPG datasets.
+The negligible generalisation gap ($\Delta\mathrm{MAE}=0.0001$) confirms that TinyCSINet generalises to unseen subjects without overfitting under a strict zero-overlap subject split.
+Spearman $\rho=0.659$ on the window-level test set corresponds to a pairwise ranking accuracy of 75.0\,\% across previously unseen subjects.
+At the subject level --- averaging all window predictions per individual before computing metrics --- the model achieves Spearman $\rho=0.891$ and $\mathrm{AUROC}=0.820$ for high vs.\ low \CSI{} discrimination across the 10~held-out BUT~PPG subjects, demonstrating reliable individual-level rank ordering for longitudinal HeartSpan trend detection~(Proposition~\ref{prop:age}).

 \FloatBarrier